Tw1ddle/Stereoscopics/README.md

 ![Project logo](screenshots/stereoscopics?raw=true "Stereoscopics Logo")

+WORK IN PROGRESS.

 A comparison of correct asymmetric and trimmed symmetric stereoscopic rendering methods with the inaccurate "toe-in" method.
 Written using Haxe and three.js.

 Try it [in your browser](http://tw1ddle.github.io/Stereoscopics/).

 ## Features ##
-* Compares different stereoscopic rendering techniques.
+* Compares stereoscopic rendering techniques.
 * Tested and compatible with Google Cardboard.

 ## How It Works ##